cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-1-initial-setup.md

 ### Create the filesystem

-On **NixOS**, the operating system is installed on `/nix` directory. **NixOS** makes all the references to this directory and creates the other directories during initialization for compatibility.
-So if you want to do so, you can mount the **root** filesystem as `tmpfs` as **impermanence storage**, you should read about on [NixOS's wiki](https://nixos.wiki/wiki/Impermanence).
-I'll do the setup as impermanent on the article [DIY Linux Router with Impermanence](/articles/diy-linux-router-impermanence-storage).
+On **NixOS**, the operating system is installed on `/nix` directory. **NixOS** references this directory and creates the other directories during initialization for compatibility.
+So you can have the **root** filesystem as **impermanent storage**. you can read more about it on [NixOS's wiki](https://nixos.wiki/wiki/Impermanence).
+There's an alternative article regarding the impermanent storage approach in the link [DIY Linux Router with Impermanence](/articles/diy-linux-router-impermanence-storage).

-If you want to create a filesystem for `root`, do as follows:

-Root filesystem.
+This tutorial covers installation using a persistent root file system.

 ```bash
 zfs create -o mountpoint=none -o canmount=off ${ZROOT}/root